 • The repayment terms are often shorter and more strict

 When an individual has poor credit or no credit history, they tend to present a higher risk to lenders.
-As such, these lenders must protect themselves from default by charging higher interest rates.
+As such, lenders must protect themselves from default by charging higher interest rates.
 The interest rate could be double what someone with good credit might receive.
 Additionally, many lenders charge fees on top of the interest rate, increasing the amount owed over time.
-Lastly, because these loans come with greater risks, most have very short repayment periods and strict rules regarding late payments or defaults, which can result in additional penalties or even legal action if not followed correctly.
+Lastly, because these high-risk loan options come with greater risks, most have very short repayment periods and strict rules regarding late payments or defaults, which can result in additional penalties or even legal action if not followed correctly.

-Advantages Of Working With Direct Lenders
+Advantages Of Working With Loan-Connecting Services

 Frequently Asked Questions